This group is now, sadly, in abeyance, pending a new convenor coming forward.

-Computer Confidence meets monthly on the second Tuesday of each month at 2 pm.
-We normally meet at Townsend House, Minehead, but while COVID restrictions are in place, we are meeting online, using Zoom.
+Computer Confidence used to meet monthly on the second Tuesday of each month at 2 pm.
+We normally met at Townsend House, Minehead.
 Please remember to check the Calendar in case of any late changes to schedule.

 About this group